Infinite systolic groups are not torsion: Contractibility of systolic complexes

 \begin{twr} A finite dimensional systolic complex is contractible. \end{twr}

-Note that since locally $6$-large complexes are supposed to be simplicial analogues of locally $\mathrm{CAT}(0)$ spaces, Theorem~\ref{twr:contraction} is a simplicial version of the \emph{Cartan--Hadamard Theorem}.
-The Cartan--Hadamard Theorem states that the universal cover of a nonpositively curved manifold is contractible \cite[Theorem~II.4.1]{bridson1999metric}.
-In our situation the universal cover of a locally $k$-large complex is systolic, hence contractible.
+Note that since locally $6$--large complexes are supposed to be simplicial analogues of locally $\mathrm{CAT}(0)$ spaces, Theorem~\ref{twr:contraction} is a simplicial version of the \emph{Cartan--Hadamard Theorem}.
+The Cartan--Hadamard Theorem states that the universal cover of a locally $\mathrm{CAT}(0)$ space is contractible \cite[Theorem~II.4.1]{bridson1999metric}.
+In our situation the universal cover of a locally $k$--large complex is systolic, hence contractible.
 Proof of Theorem~\ref{twr:contraction} is based on two lemmas: the Projection Lemma and the following.

-\begin{lem} Let $X$ be a simplicial complex, and $\sigma$ a simplex of $X$.
-Assume that $\sigma$ is properly contained in exactly one maximal (with respect to inclusion) simplex $\tau$ of $X$.
-Then $X - \mathrm{Res}(\sigma, X)$ is a strong deformation retract of $X$. \end{lem} \begin{proof}In case that $\sigma$ is a codimension $1$ face of $\tau$, the required retraction is called the elementary collapse \cite[Section~I.2]{cohen1973course}.
+\begin{lem} Let $X$ be a simplicial complex, and let $\sigma \subset X$ be a simplex which is properly contained in exactly one maximal (with respect to inclusion) simplex of $X$.
+Then $X - \mathrm{Res}(\sigma, X)$ is a strong deformation retract of $X$.
+(Here $X - \mathrm{Res}(\sigma, X)$ denotes the subcomplex of $X$ which is obtained by removing all simplices that contain $\sigma$.) \end{lem} \begin{proof}Let $\tau$ be the unique maximal simplex containing $\sigma$.
+In the case where $\sigma$ is a codimension $1$ face of $\tau$, the required retraction is called the \emph{elementary collapse} \cite[Section~I.2]{cohen1973course}.
 To prove general case, we construct the required retraction as the composition of finitely many elementary collapses.

 Let $\tau' \subset \tau$ be a codimension $1$ face of $\tau$ such that $\sigma \subset \tau'$.
 Then consider the set $S=\{\rho \ |\ \sigma \subset \rho\subset \tau'\}$.
 This is a partially ordered set with respect to inclusion, hence we can extend this order to a linear order and we get $S=\{\sigma= \rho_0 < \ldots < \rho_n = \tau'\}$.
 Since $\tau' \subset \tau$ is a codimension $1$ face, there is a vertex $v \in \tau$ such that $\tau=\tau' \ast v$.
 Then we can perform a sequence of elementary collapses for pairs $\rho_i \subset \rho_i \ast v$ starting from $i=n$ with the pair $\tau' \subset \tau$, terminating at $i=0$ with the pair $\sigma=\rho_0 \subset \rho_0 \ast v$.
 Indeed, at each step $\rho_i$ is a face of exactly one simplex $\rho_i \ast v$, because we already removed all other subsimplices of $\tau$ which might properly contain $\rho_i$.